Did you know?

 Sleek, muscular, and task-oriented, the Pointer is an energetic and devoted hunting dog.
 With an intelligent and alert expression, he epitomizes power and agile grace and carries himself proudly and with dignity.
 He is a hard-driving dog with stamina, courage, and a strong desire to hunt.

 First time dog owners should be cautious before taking on this breed.
+He’s a hard-driving hunter with stamina, courage, and the desire to go!
 His owner must find a way to channel his tremendous energy by giving him a job to do.
-Confinement without vigorous exercise may result in a hyperactive dog.
+Confinement without vigorous exercise may result in a hyperactive and unhappy dog.

-Obedience training and socialization will make this dog a good house pet.
-He tolerates other animals well as he has a low prey drive and is playful and loving with children.
+The Pointer is intelligent, affectionate, clean and intensely loyal.
+Obedience training and socialization will make him a good house pet and family dog.
+He tolerates other animals well as he has a low prey drive and is playful and loving with children, other dogs, and cats.
 Although not typically territorial he can still be reserved with strangers.

 He does best in a rural environment where there is plenty of room to run off his boundless energy.
 The key to his mental and physical well-being is activity!
 Since he is bred to hunt at a good distance from his owner, a fenced yard is probably best.
 His owner must be willing and able to devote the time and energy required.